 The company that owns the solar plant is Sempra Generation.

 Copper Mountain Solar's annual photovoltaic energy production is 1000 GWh.

-Construction phases of the Copper Mountain Solar photovoltaic solar plant
+Construction phases of the Copper Mountain Solar photovoltaic plant

-The installation of photovoltaic solar energy from Copper Mountain Solar was built in 4 different phases.
+Copper Mountain Solar's photovoltaic solar energy installation was built in 4 different phases.

-Sempra Generation started building the solar plant in January 2010 until December 1, 2010.
+Sempra Generation began construction of the solar plant in January 2010 through December 1, 2010.

-At its construction peak, more than 350 workers were installing the 775,000 photovoltaic panels on the 180 ha site.
+At its peak of construction, more than 350 workers were installing 775,000 photovoltaic panels on the 180 ha site.

-The expansion of the installation in more than 200 MW was approved in 2010.
-On August 4, 2011, Sempra announced a plan to expand the installation in 92 MW of electric power to connect in January 2013 and another 58 MW to be added for 2015.
+Expansion of the facility by more than 200 MW was approved in 2010.
+On August 4, 2011, Sempra announced a plan to expand the facility by 92 MW of electrical power to connect in January 2013 and another 58 MW to be added for 2015.

-Copper Mountain Solar 3 is the third phase of the Copper Mountain Solar solar energy complex.
-The construction of the 250 MW solar project began in 2013 and was completed in early 2015.
-With this stage, the solar plant is able to generate enough electricity to power some 80,000 homes.
+Copper Mountain Solar 3 is the third phase of Copper Mountain Solar's solar complex.
+Construction of the 250 MW solar project began in 2013 and was completed in early 2015.
+With this stage, the solar plant is capable of generating enough electricity to power some 80,000 homes.

 Copper Mountain Solar 4 is the fourth phase of the Copper Mountain Solar photovoltaic complex.
-The construction of the 94 MW expansion project was scheduled to begin in 2015, creating around 350 construction jobs at its peak, and was completed by the end of 2016.
+Construction of the 94 MW expansion project was scheduled to begin in 2015, creating around 350 construction jobs at its peak, and was completed by the end of 2016.